lambdamikel/DLMAPS/README.md

 properties are hence intrinsicially ("analogical") represented, and can be queried.

-DLMAPS is an instantiation of a general framework, the substrate representation, reasoning, and querying framework, as described in my 2005 PhD thesis.
-Another instantiations of this framework was used for realizing the new Racer Query Language of the Racer OWL / Description Logic reasoner. nRQL was first included with Racer in ~ 2004.
+DLMAPS is an instantiation of a general framework: the **substrate representation, reasoning, and querying framework**, as described in my 2005 PhD thesis.
+Another instantiations of this framework was used for realizing the **new Racer Query Language (nRQL)** of the Racer OWL / Description Logic reasoner. nRQL was first included with Racer in ~ 2004.
 Racer is OpenSource these days as well:
 [https://github.com/ha-mo-we/Racer/](https://github.com/ha-mo-we/Racer/).

-nRQL / DLMAPS provided the first Description Logic ABox (conjunctive) query language with an [evaluation cost / heuristic query optimizer](https://github.com/lambdamikel/DLMAPS/blob/main/src/query/optimizer21.lisp) that drastically (i.e., by several orders of magnitude) improved query performance.
+nRQL / DLMAPS provided the first Description Logic ABox expressive, conjunctive query language with an [evaluation cost / heuristic query optimizer](https://github.com/lambdamikel/DLMAPS/blob/main/src/query/optimizer21.lisp) that drastically (i.e., by several orders of magnitude) improved query performance.
 Later, other researchers have applied these ideas to SPARQL and analyzed these ideas somewhat more theoretically.
-Somehow, our papers never got cited by certain folks, even though our (documented) ideas and implementations predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-)
+Somehow, our papers on ABox query answering and optimization never got cited by certain folks, even though our documented and implementations ideas predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-)

 But back to DLMAPS: